kwhitley/itty-router-extras/README.md

 ### Routers

 #### `ThrowableRouter(options?: object): Proxy` <a id="throwablerouter"></a>
-This is a convenience wrapper around [itty-router](https://www.npmjs.com/package/itty-router) that simply adds automatic exception handling (with automatic response), rather than requiring `try/catch` blocks within your middleware/handlers, or manually calling a `.catch(error)` on the `router.handle`. **For more elaborate error handling, such as logging errors before a response, [use Router from itty-router (see example)](#advanced-error-handling).**
+This is a convenience wrapper around [itty-router](https://www.npmjs.com/package/itty-router) that simply adds automatic exception handling (with automatic response), rather than requiring `try/catch` blocks within your middleware/handlers, or manually calling a `.catch(error)` on the `router.handle`. **For more elaborate error handling, such as logging errors before a response, [use the core Router from itty-router (see example)](#advanced-error-handling).**
 ```js
 import { ThrowableRouter, StatusError } from 'itty-router-extras'